xuan11235813/languageModel/README.md

 	3. add table lookup tensorflow variables to lexicon_neural_network.py so that it can produce the concatenate vector

 	result: can run the network

+	Will be done in 9 days.

+	* lexicon_model:
+		- Class
+		- input Data, generate one table/array of f(ei|...) as emission probability stored in Data, function only output one table probability
+	* alignmenta_model:
+		- Class
+		- input Data, generate transition probabilities
+	* Process:
+		- Save gamma,
+		- use gamma to update neural network,
+		- generate the training data,
+		- input data into nueral network model ,
+		- have two native neural network

+	Problem:
+		how to generate transition probabilities.